French ship Éole (1799): 1st whaling voyage

 Around March 1813, Nimrod captured the American vessel Barclay, of New Bedford.
 Barclay had separated from the Spanish guarda costa Cuenia on 21 March.

 Nimrod was at St Helena on 25 June 1813 with two US prizes, one of which was the whaler Walker.
 She may also have captured a third American whaler that she had sent to St. Helena.
 Nimrod was reported on 9 November to have returned home with the US prize Walker.
 By 20 November Nimrod, James Allan Day, master, had completed her voyage.

 The story of the capture and fate of the two prizes, Barclay and Walker, is complex, with various inconsistent accounts.
 American records report that in March 1813 Captain David Porter and the USS Essex captured the Peruvian warship Nereyda.
 Nereyda had captured two American whalers, Walker and Barclay, only to have Nimrod take Walker.
 Nereyda had sent Barclay to Callao, where Porter was able to recapture her before she could enter port.
 He sent a disarmed Nereyda back to the Peruvian authorities as a gesture of good will.
 He searched for Nimrod and Walker, but was unable to find them.

 2nd whaling voyage

 James Allan Day sailed Nimrod from Britain on 10 May 1814 for the Brazil Banks.
 He sailed under a letter of marque dated 23 March.

+In 1813, the British East India Company (EIC) had lost its monopoly on the trade between India and Britain.
+British ships were then free to sail to India or the Indian Ocean under a licence from the EIC.
+Nimrod's owners applied for a licence on 25 Julyand received the licence on 8 August.

 Nimrod was reported to have been off Payta Head on 13 December 1815 with 500 barrels.
 On 23 April 1816 Nimrod was off the coast of Peru with 1500 barrels of oil.
 In December 1816 the stroke of a whale drowned Day, the Mate, and a boat crew.
 Nimrod then put into Rio de Janeiro in distress.
 On 3 February 1817 Nimrod was off Cape Clear under jury masts, main top mast, and bowsprit.
 Under the command of Captain Thomas she returned to Britain on 26 March 1817.